konveyor/konveyor.github.io/content/Move2Kube/_index.md

 # Move2Kube
 Use this section to better understand and use the Konveyor Move2Kube tool.

-For more information, documentation and tutorials, please visit the [Move2Kube documentation site](https://move2kube.konveyor.io/)
+For more information, documentation, and tutorials, visit the [Move2Kube documentation site](https://move2kube.konveyor.io/)